-- A. Cost Analysis is the review and evaluation, element by element, of the cost estimate supporting a proposal for the purpose of pricing a contract.
-Cost Analysis is required when price analysis alone is not sufficient to determine that a price is fair and reasonable for a product or service.
-A Cost Analysis is required for all Provider of Services RFPs and for all Non-competitive procurement actions.
-Cost Analysis must be conducted when: - 1.
-The bidder is required to submit the elements of the estimated cost. - 2.
-Adequate price competition is lacking. - 3.
-For sole source procurement, including contract modification or change orders unless price reasonableness can be established on the basis of market price.
+Cost Analysis is the review and evaluation, element by element, of the cost estimate supporting a proposal to price a contract.
+Cost Analysis is required when price analysis alone is not sufficient to determine whether a price is fair and reasonable for a product or service.
+A Cost Analysis is required for all Provider of Services RFPs and all Non-competitive procurement actions.
+Cost Analysis must be conducted when:

-The Cost Analysis Worksheet must be completed and a copy must be maintained in the procurement file.
+- The bidder is required to submit the elements of the estimated cost. - Adequate price competition is lacking. - For sole source procurement, including contract modification or change orders unless price reasonableness can be established based on market price.

+The Cost Analysis Worksheet must be completed, and a copy must be maintained in the procurement file.
 When acquiring equipment, a cost comparison between leasing and purchasing is to be completed.
 See Section V, Prior Approval, for additional requirements.